Jebet812/Notes/AWS-CCP.md

       - They are resource and service specific.</br>
 When choosing a region for services, data and application consider these factors:</br>
       - Compliance.</br>
-      - Proximity of customers.
+      - Proximity of customers.</br>
       - Available services/features within a region.</br>
       - Pricing.</br>
 * **Availability Zones:** A single or a group of data centres within a region.
 It contains servers which you can rent and is where you provision resources and deploy applications.
 Its characteristics are:
      - They are physically separated.
-     - They are connected through low latency links
+     - They are connected through low latency links.
      - They are fault tolerant.
      - They allow for high availability.